adamsilver/maintainablecss.com-jekyll/_chapters/01-introduction.md

 ## Is this hard to learn?

 No. The entire book can be read in under 20 minutes which gives you the rationale.
 And when you're convinced you can apply the rules instantly.
-Let me know if you have trouble and I will help you.
+If you *do* have trouble, let me know and I will help you.